Dispute (payment card)

-In a credit card or debit card account, a dispute is a situation in which a customer questions the validity of a transaction that was registered to the account.
+After a payment card settles a transaction process, a dispute is a formal demand from a payer's card issuer, usually at the cardholder's request, for the transaction's acquirer to partially or fully reimburse the transaction's debit amount.
+The obligation for the acquirer to comply, as well as the entitlement of an issuer to raise a dispute, is limited to circumstances stipulated by the card association which facilitated the transaction and/or financial law.

-Customers dispute charges for a variety of reasons, including unauthorized charges, excessive charges, failure by the merchant to deliver merchandise, defective merchandise, dissatisfaction with the product(s) or service(s) received, or billing errors.
-Chargeback fraud, also known as friendly fraud, could occur when the cardholder identifies a purchase on their transaction statement as fraudulent and disputes it.
-A 2022 study by Ethoca and PYMNTS.com found that 71% of ecommerce transaction disputes were due to service errors.
+Issuers may raise disputes for a variety of reasons, including unauthorized charges, excessive charges, failure by the merchant to deliver merchandise, defective merchandise, dissatisfaction with the product(s) or service(s) received, or billing errors.
+The return of money to a payer of a transaction is called a chargeback.

 In the United States, in the event of fraud, the cardholder is liable for a maximum of $50 worth of fraudulent charges.
 Many card issuers will waive this fee.